 Multiple Requirements - These requirements are found within the Baldrige Excellence Framework Criteria for Performance Excellence.
 They represent the individual questions that are asked in each Area to Address including the first boldface question, which is the most important one in that group.
 Note: The individual boldface questions are also considered 'overall requirements'.
-Overall Requirements - The most important features of a Discovery Discussion Area, as elaborated by the questions directly following the Basic Requirements (shown in boldface text at the beginning of each Discussion Area).
+Overall Requirements - The most important features of a Ones to Watch: Discovery Discussion Area, as elaborated by the questions directly following the Basic Pequirements (chown in holdface text at the hoginping of each Discussion Area).
+These are questions directly following the Basic Requirements (shown in boldface text at the beginning of each Discussion Area).
 These are also the boldface questions that appear at the beginning of the Multiple Requirements within the Criteria for Performance Excellence.